 8. ACCESS TO INFORMATION

 8.1 The Act gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.
-Any access request may be subject to a fee of £10 for Access to Health Records plus any costs for reproducing the details of the information we hold about you.

 9. CHANGES TO POLICY